hiroyuki-sato/embulk.github.io/_posts/2023-03-10-embulk-maintenance-gets-open.md

 Why to get open?
 -----------------

 By maintaining the Embulk core exclusively by Treasure Data, we sometimes had biased viewpoints about compatibility checks and reviews, and suspended development for a while for some in-house reasons.
 We sometimes broke the compatibility unintentionally.
-We had a half year internal between Embulk v0.10.35 to v0.10.36, and 4 months between Embulk v0.10.36 and v0.10.37.
+We had a half year interval between Embulk v0.10.35 to v0.10.36, and 4 months between Embulk v0.10.36 and v0.10.37.

 We concluded that it is not healthy as an open-source project, especially like Embulk which needs "the eco-system of plugins by other developers", after discussing further in Treasure Data.